dime-coin/electrum-docs/libsecp256k1-linux.rst

     sudo apt-get install libsecp256k1-0

-Electrum should be able to find the ``.so`` file and use it.
+Electrum-Dime should be able to find the ``.so`` file and use it.

-2. How library is searched for
+2. How Library is Searched
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The command Electrum uses to find the library, on Linux, is the following:
+The command Electrum-Dime uses to find the library, on Linux, is the following:

 ::

     import ctypes; ctypes.cdll.LoadLibrary('libsecp256k1.so.0')

-If the library does not seem to be picked up by Electrum, consider
+If the library does not seem to be picked up by Electrum-Dime, consider
 opening a python interpreter to see for yourself.

-3. If you compile libsecp256k1 yourself
+3. Compiling libsecp256k1 Yourself
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you compile from source, the ``.so`` files are typically placed in